straut12/sj4u-gh/_pages/ref/hardware/spi-i2c.md

 [By wdwd - Own work, CC BY 3.0](https://commons.wikimedia.org/w/index.php?curid=16579640)

 # UART (serial)
-Universal Asynchornous Reception and Trasnmission.
+Universal Asynchronous Reception and Transmission.
 * Often thru USB-to-serial converter, acting as if the USB is a serial port.
 * The Pi or device can initiate data transfer.
 Data is transmitted/received one bit a time, sequentially, without a clock.
 * Instead of clock, start/stop bits are used to synchronize.